mellobet/django-drf-jwt-demo/README.md

 ```

-**Don't forget to change the SECRET_KEY value in django settings file if you are planning to use this code as the boilerplate in some project.
+**Don't forget to change the SECRET_KEY value in django settings file if you are planning to use this code as the boilerplate for some project.
 This key is used for sign the JWTs by default.**

 https://www.buymeacoffee.com/awantagrde